 Nervous System Of Cockroach

-Structure Of The Cockroach Nervous System
+Overview of Cockroach Nervous System

 The nervous system of a cockroach is a high-order organised structure that includes the central nervous system and the peripheral nervous system.
-The former consists of the brain and a series of ganglia connected by the ventral nerve cord, while the latter includes all the nerves ramifying from the CNS to the rest of the body.
+The CNS consists of the brain and a series of ganglia connected by the ventral nerve cord, while the latter includes all the nerves ramifying from the CNS to the rest of the body.
 This complicated network would allow the cockroach to process sensory information and coordinate movement in an organised way.

 The central nervous system acts as a control centre where information is processed, and various responses are then dictated, while the peripheral nervous system transmits signals to and from parts of the body.
 Together, they help the cockroach achieve complex behaviours, from simple reflex actions to sophisticated movements and environmental interactions.

-Central Nervous System (CNS) In Cockroach
+Central Nervous System (CNS) in Cockroach

 A cockroach's CNS includes a brain also referred to as the supraesophageal ganglion, subesophageal ganglion, and the ventral nerve cord.